AndyM84/config-migration/README.md

 flt Float
 str String
 bln Boolean
+int[] Array of Integers
+flt[] Array of Floats
+str[] Array of Strings
+bln[] Array of Booleans
 ```

+The array types can be added, renamed, or removed from migration files, but cannot be changed.

 Finally, when used, the `value` segment can contain any character (excluding the newline), as well as these special
 values: